charl-potgieter/ArchInstall/Readme.txt

  - Split the tarball to ensure that it does not get too big for FAT32 file system tar --exclude-from=/mnt/ExclFile --xattrs -czpvf - / | split --bytes=50MB - /mnt/export.tar.gz_

+ - Ensure the target machine hard drive is prepared (using gparted USB live).
+Formatted Ext4 and boot flag set.

 The tarball can be extracted with someting like below (check tar flags though) cat /mnt/temp/TarOutput/export.tar_a* | tar xvzf - -C /mnt/temp/TestExtract/